Ronnie Musgrove: 2003 election

 In 2003 Musgrove ran for re-election, facing Republican challenger Haley Barbour.
 Musgrove targeted his critiques of his opponent on the latter's career as a lobbyist.
-Barbour won.
+Barbour defeated Musgrove in the general election.

 Later political activities

 After losing his re-election bid Musgrove returned to private practice with the law firm of Copeland, Cook, Taylor & Bush, P.A. in Ridgeland, Mississippi.
 On January 4, 2008, Musgrove confirmed that he would be a candidate in the 2008 United States Senate special election in Mississippi against Republican incumbent Roger Wicker.
 Wicker, a former congressman, was appointed to the Senate seat by Governor Barbour after Trent Lott resigned.

 Musgrove initially led in statewide polling conducted in April due to his greater name recognition.
 Wicker eroded this lead by associating himself with conservative causes and attacking Musgrove as a liberal who had provoked budget issues during his gubernatorial administration and attempted to alter the state flag.
 Musgrove in turn attacked Wicker for voting to raise congressional salaries.
 The Democratic Senatorial Campaign Committee, optimistic about a high black Democratic-leaning turnout during the election due to Barack Obama's presidential candidacy, intervened to launch television attack ads against Wicker, though Wicker also benefitted from outside Republican financial support.

 Late in the race, polls indicated Wicker had a sizeable lead, though The Clarion-Ledger endorsed Musgrove, citing his support of education and child healthcare.
 Wicker won with 55 percent of the vote.

 Musgrove has remained active in public service since leaving office, continuing to serve on a number of boards and commissions that advocate for quality education and better access to health care for rural and low income families.
 In February 2013, Musgrove joined a former aide in launching a government relations consulting firm, Company.Politics.